-Credit Properties the Residents have passed their first year recertification, self- certifications are permitted.
+The Commission requires that all qualified Households be annually recertified to confirm household composition, income, and Student Status.
+At 100% affordable properties, this annual recertification requirement can be satisfied by having each qualified Household self-declare this information by completing the Commission's Self-Certification form.

+Credit Properties

 The effective date of a Resident's recertification is always the anniversary date of their lease commencement date.
-Recertifications should be started 120 days prior to the effective date of the certification.
-Example: Sam Thesham signed a six-month lease and moved into the Golden Arms Apartments effective February 1, 2008.
+Recertifications should be started 120 days prior to the effective date of the recertification.

+Example: Sam Smith signed a six-month lease and moved into the Golden Arms Apartments effective February 1, 2018.
 Sam is still in the same unit one year later.
-The property management agent completed the recertification effective March 1, 2009.
-The unit is not in compliance because the recertification date should have been February 1, 2009.
-Note that the self-certification process is allowed at all 100% low-income projects, whether they are prior to or beyond Year 15 in the life of the project.
-If your property previously qualified for the IRS Recertification Waiver, you do not have to do a third-party verification process at households' first recertification - you may begin self-certifications starting with the first recertification.
-In subsequent years, Residents will not undergo third-party recertifications.
-Rather, each Household will complete the Commission's Self-Certification of Annual Income form.
-On this form, Residents will anticipate their gross income for the coming twelve months, list all Household members, and certify as to Student status of Household members.
-Use of Self- Certification of Annual Income Form Use of the Self-Certification form does not imply that the Student Rule is relaxed at tax credit properties after the first recertification.
+The property management agent completed the recertification effective March 1, 2019.
+The unit is not in compliance because the recertification date should have been February 1, 2019.

+Use of Self-Certification of Annual Income Form Note that the self-certification process is allowed at all 100% affordable projects, whether they are prior to or beyond Year 15 in the life of the project.

+Use of the Self-Certification form does not imply that the Student Rule is relaxed at tax credit properties after the first recertification.
 The Commission continues to monitor every tax credit project for compliance with the Fulltime Student rule for the duration of the Regulatory Agreement.
 Owners must continue to use the Student Certification and Verification forms as needed for every qualified Household for every year of the tenancy.

-Owner's Annual Certification Owners will be expected to certify on the Owner's Annual Certification that all previous calendar year initial move-in certifications, as well as third-party recertifications done in the past year, were completed properly and that all Households were income-qualified at initial move-in.
+Owner's Annual Certification

+Owners will be expected to certify on the Owner's Annual Certification that all previous calendar year initial move-in certifications, as well as recertifications, were completed properly and that all Households were income-qualified at initial move-in.
 Further, Owners will be expected to certify that no adult members were added to any Household in the first six months of its tenancy.
 For any adult Household additions during the first six months of occupancy, the Owner will certify that the entire Household was re-income qualified as a new move-in.

+HUD/RD

-HUD/RD Note: Properties receiving funding from HUD or Rural Development are required to be in compliance with any more restrictive recertification rules as required by HUD/RD.
-Annual Recertifications for Mixed Income Properties For tax credit properties with market rate units, Section 42 requires that third- party recertifications of Residents be completed on an annual basis for the duration of their tenancies.
+Note: Properties receiving funding from HUD or Rural Development are required to be in compliance with any more restrictive recertification rules as required by HUD/RD.

+Annual Recertifications for Mixed Income Properties For tax credit properties with market rate units, Section 42 requires that thirdparty recertifications of Residents be completed on an annual basis for the duration of their tenancies.

 Failure of these properties to annually third-party recertify their Residents will be cause for reporting to the IRS.

+Record Retention

-Record Retention The Owner must retain original records for all Households that occupied units in a building during the first credit year.
+The Owner must retain original records for all Households that occupied units in a building during the first credit year.
 Records must be kept for at least six years beyond the last year of the Compliance Period of the building; this means the records must be kept for at least 21 years.

 For all other years, the Owner must retain the records for at least six years after the due date (with extensions) for filing the federal income tax return for that year.
 Federal rules require the record retention for each year within the Compliance Period (i.e., the first 15 years following placed in service); the Commission requires this record retention to extend for each year in the Property Compliance Period (i.e., following any additional low-income use period and the applicable three-year period thereafter).

 The Commission recommends that Owners keep a copy of all records in a secure off-site location.
 Records may be retained electronically, but they must be reproducible per IRS regulations.
-Authority: IRS Revenue Procedure 97-22